General terms and conditions (GTC)

 Represented by: Lars Niggemann (CEO)

 1.3 A contract shall only be concluded if and to the extent that PREVENCY confirms an order or commences with the execution of the order.
-Subject to supplementary agreements, the service description of PREVENCY and the individual PREVENCY offer are integral parts of each contract.
+Components of each contract are, subject to supplementary agreements, the service description of PREVENCY and the individual PREVENCY offer.

 1.4 Insofar as a contract is concluded, these GTC shall also apply to all pre-contractual claims that have already arisen.
-Insofar as these pre-contractual claims (in particular claims for damages) are limited or excluded by provisions of these GTC, in particular the liability provisions pursuant to section 11, this shall therefore constitute a waiver of the client’s claims to this extent.
+Insofar as these pre-contractual claims (in particular claims for damages) are limited or excluded by provisions of these GTC, in particular the liability provisions pursuant to Section 11, this shall therefore constitute a waiver by the client of its claims to this extent.

-1.5 The subject matter of the contract is the provision and remuneration of contractual services and / or the transfer of rights of use.
+1.5 The subject matter of the contract is the provision and remuneration of contractual services and / or transfer of rights of use.
 The services to be provided by PREVENCY under these terms and conditions are listed in the service description or in the offer made.
-The responsibility for the project and its success lies with the client, unless other agreements have been made (at least in text form).
+The responsibility for the project and its success lies with the client, unless deviating agreements have been made (at least in text form).

-1.6 Notifications from PREVENCY to the client and all correspondence relating to the contract shall be sent to the e-mail address or postal address or fax number provided by the client.
+1.6 Notifications from PREVENCY to the client, as well as all correspondence concerning the contract, shall be made via the e-mail address or postal address or fax identification provided by the client.

-1.7 The client’s master data will be entered in PREVENCY’s agency management software and he will be informed proactively and regularly about new consultancy offers, software features, training courses and seminars as well as on special occasions by means of a newsletter via this e-mail address.
+1.7 The client’s master data will be entered in PREVENCY’s client management software and he will be informed proactively and regularly about new consulting offers, software features, trainings and seminars as well as on special occasions by means of a newsletter via this e-mail address.
 The client hereby expressly consents to this promotional use of his email address.
 He may object to the promotional use at any time.

-1.8 These GTC apply exclusively; PREVENCY does not recognise and objects to any conflicting or deviating terms and conditions of the client; this does not apply only if PREVENCY expressly consents to their application (by way of exception) in writing.
+1.8 These GTC apply exclusively; PREVENCY does not recognize and objects to any conflicting or deviating terms and conditions of the client; this does not apply only if PREVENCY (exceptionally) expressly consents to their application in writing.
 This express written consent requirement shall also apply if PREVENCY unconditionally performs or unconditionally accepts the services of the client in the knowledge of deviating or supplementary terms and conditions of the client.
-If the client’s terms and conditions have been accepted by PREVENCY in writing, these PREVENCY terms and conditions and their annexes shall also apply.
-In the event of conflicting provisions, PREVENCY’s GTC shall prevail.
+If terms and conditions of the client have been accepted by PREVENCY in writing, these terms and conditions of PREVENCY as well as their annexes shall also apply.
+In case of conflicting regulations, the GTC of PREVENCY shall prevail.

-1.9 The individual conditions or agreements stated in an offer supplement these General Terms and Conditions accordingly.
+1.9 The individual conditions or agreements specified in an offer shall supplement these General Terms and Conditions accordingly.

 1.10 All offers made by PREVENCY are subject to change.
 The prices stated in the individual offer are valid.